Do you want to resolve a family law dispute without going to court? A family dispute resolution conference may be able to help.

 - Make arrangements for child care during the conference.
 We do not have child minding facilities.

 What if I need an interpreter?

 Please let us know—before the conference—if you need an interpreter.
 We will arrange and pay for an interpreter to attend the conference if you are eligible for legal aid funding or if you are attending the conference self-represented.

 Conferences can be held in one room, in separate rooms or by telephone.
 Time is always made for you to meet privately with your lawyer and have a break if you need one.

 When the conference starts, the family dispute resolution practitioner will explain how the conference will run.
 It is their role to help you discuss the issues in dispute and resolve these issues.
 The family dispute resolution practitioner does not give legal advice or make decisions for anyone.

 The family dispute resolution practitioner makes confidential recommendations to us about continuing your legal aid grant.
 We will consider the practitioner’s recommendations, but may not follow them.
 Legal aid will be provided to financially eligible parties to have any agreement reached drafted into a consent order, for filing in court.

-  If you do not reach an agreement, the family dispute resolution practitioner can arrange a certificate you can use to show the court you attended the conference.
+The family dispute resolution practitioner also assesses the most appropriate s 60I certificate to issue that you can use to show the court you attended the conference.
 In some cases you may need the certificate if you want to begin court proceedings.
 Ask the court for more information about this process.